Anti-Discrimination Law in Vermont

 Do protections exist for transgender people under state anti-discrimination laws?

 Yes.
-In May, 2007, Vermont became the third state in New England (and one of 12 states and the District of Columbia nationally) to explicitly prohibit discrimination on the basis of gender identity.
+In May, 2007, Vermont became the third state in New England to explicitly prohibit discrimination on the basis of gender identity.
 The law defines gender identity as “an individual’s actual or perceived gender identity, or gender-related characteristics intrinsically related to an individual’s gender or gender-identity, regardless of the individual’s assigned sex at birth.”2Thus, in the case of gender identity discrimination, there is explicit protection both for transgender people and for people who are perceived as transgender.

 Vermont law prohibits discrimination in employment, places of public accommodation, housing, credit, and a variety of services, each of which is addressed below.

 To whom does the non-discrimination law apply and what does it forbid?